Sisu: Road to Revenge: Release

-A special screening was held in at Tennispalatsi in Helsinki, Finland on October 21, 2025, the day before the official Finnish premiere, and among the invited guests was actor Stephen Lang with his wife Kristina Watson.
+A special screening was held in at Tennispalatsi in Helsinki, Finland, on October 21, 2025, the day before the official Finnish premiere, and among the invited guests was actor Stephen Lang with his wife Kristina Watson.
 In an interview given in connection with the screening, Lang said that he was very proud to be able to act in this film, and praised the Finns and their "sense of humor".

 Sisu: Road to Revenge premiered in the United States on November 21, 2025, and it will be shown in approximately 2,100 locations.

+In March 2026, Sisu: Road to Revenge became the third most-watched film on Netflix, behind Peaky Blinders: The Immortal Man and The Bad Guys 2.

+Home media

+The film was released digitally on December 16, 2025, and will be released on Blu-ray and DVD on February 17, 2026.

 Reception

+Box office

+In the United States, Sisu: Road to Revenge was released alongside Wicked: For Good.
+The film made $575,000 in Thursday night box office previews.
+Despite a significantly wider release than its predecessor, the film only grossed $2.6 million in its opening weekend, which is a 21.9% drop from its predecessor's $3.3 million opening.
+By Thanksgiving weekend, the film's box office was down 66%, averaging $365 per-screen.
+Given the film's budget of over $12 million, the film became a box-office bomb, grossing approximately $10 million worldwide.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 19 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while those surveyed by PostTrak gave the film an average of 4.5 out of 5 stars.

 Upon its release at Fantastic Fest, critic Rafael Motamayor praised the film in his review, comparing the film's fast-paced action to Mad Max: Fury Road and calling it the best sequel since John Wick: Chapter 4.
 Mike McCahill from The Guardian describes the film as "punchy, old-school stunt work and inventive baddie-splattering with a simple plot" and also adds that "like his protagonist, Helander holds on to the essential, torches the rest, and goes harder and faster for it."
+Brandon Yu from The New York Times describes the film as "blood-splattered inanity, which becomes a delirium of popcorn fun."